MostafaAnter/FantasticTimeline/README.md

 - Under res ⇒ drawable, create a new file called bg_parent_rounded_corner.xml
 - To keep the project well organized, I am creating required packages first.
 Create 4 packages named app, adapter, data and volley.
 - Create a class named LruBitmapCache.java under volley package and add the following code.
 This class takes care of caching network images on disk.
+- Under app package create class named AppController.java and paste the following content.
+This is a singleton class which initializes global instances of required classes.
+All the objects related to volley are initialized here.